 DO WE HAVE TO REPORT HOW WE SPEND THE PRIZE MONEY?

-The value of the Protoshan prize will depend on the quality of plans submitted.
-The total prize purse available for Protoshan is £150,000, we expect to award up to 15 winners, but this is dependent on the quality of submissions received.
-As an incentive programme similar to a results-based-payment the value of the Protoshan prize will match the perceived value of innovative plans submitted.
+The value of the Karyanwein prize will depend on the quality of plans submitted.
+The total prize purse initially available for Karyanwein prize is £325,000.
+As an incentive programme similar to a results-based-payment the value of the Karyanwein prize will match the perceived value of innovative adaptation scaling plans submitted and implemented in the field.
 A plan that is high quality, innovative and presents a significant improvement in the scale of results achieved, in line with the judging criteria, will receive higher levels of reward as independently assessed by the judges.
-Weaker applications that are considered to have value may receive a smaller prize but instead be issued with an accountable grant to help them continue to Stage 2.
-Any funds given as accountable grant will come from the total prize purse available.

 HOW MUCH MONEY WILL WE GET IF WE WIN STAGE 1?